Catalonia: National symbols

 In addition, various celebrations, objects, images, people or cultural icons maintain recognition at national or international level as Catalan national symbols.
 Certain former institutions from the Principality of Catalonia, like the Catalan constitutions and Usatges, the Consell de Cent and the Catalan Courts are valued as historical Catalan forms of government.
 Places like the Poblet Monastery where the ancient monarchs lie buried are especially revered.
 Many of these symbols come from Catalan folklore, like the sardana dance, the castells, gegants i capgrossos, correfoc, Saint George's Day, as well as the wyvern.

 The yellow weaver's broom (Spartium junceum) has often been regarded as the national flower in literature, specially in combination with red poppies.
 The "ruc català" (Catalan donkey) is a relatively recent creation, in order to produce something Catalan to oppose to the Osborne bull, widely perceived as a Spanish nationalist symbol.
-Iconic mountains like the Canigó, Montserrat and the striking double-peaked Pedraforca, are seen as geographyc ancestral symbols.
+Iconic mountains like the Canigó, Montserrat and the striking double-peaked Pedraforca, are seen as local ancestral symbols.